dragomano/starlight-giscus/packages/starlight-giscus/README.md

 # `starlight-giscus`

-This Starlight plugin connects your documentation with GitHub discussions providing you convenient comments with reaction support.
+This Starlight plugin ties your documentation to GitHub discussions, givin' you a handy way to comment and react.

 ## Getting Started